EtchedPixels/FUZIX/README.md

 =========
 * Amstrad NC100/NC200 - real hardware sanity check
 * Amstrad PCW8256 - boots to loading init, floppy driver bugs to chase
+* Atari 520ST - 68000 core code build test only at this point
 * Dragon64 - abused as an emulator 6809 test environment (replaces all the system ROMs)
+* Dragon Nx32 - Dragon with Tormod's memory expansion card
+* Epson PX4/4Plus - WIP port to a very early Z80 laptop
 * Memotech MTX512 - boots to userspace in emulation, some small details need fixing to boot on real hardware
 * MSX - basic functionality
 * N8VEM-MarkIV - Supports the on-board RTC, RS232, RS422, IDE and SD interfaces, on the